SAP-docs/preview.developer.concur.com/src/api-reference/direct-connects/hotel-service-4/HotelService4.markdown

 SAP Concur requires TLS 1.2 (Transport Layer Security) or higher SSL protocol for data transfers.
 The Hotel Supplier will provide SAP Concur HTTPS URL of its end-point.
 Standard HTTPS port 443 should be used.

 ### URLs
-SAP Concur will receive a single URL from the Hotel Supplier.
+SAP Concur will receive a single URL for each environment (Test and PROD) from the Hotel Supplier.
 All requests will go to that URL.

 ## search